Origin (Brown novel): Plot

 Meanwhile, Valdespino brings Julián to his dying father in the Valley of the Fallen.
 The King admits that he is homosexual and Valdespino is his platonic lover.
 Both tell Julián not to follow old traditions, but to do what he feels is right for the country.
 The King dies during the night and Valdespino takes his own life to be with him.
 Julián makes amends with Ambra, and they decide to start their courtship over.

-The next day, going over all he has learned, Langdon realizes that Winston is Monte and the Regent.
-Winston had orchestrated Kirsch's murder to make him a martyr and destroy the Palmarians' reputation.
+The next day, reflecting on the events, Langdon realizes that Winston is Monte and the Regent.
+Winston had orchestrated Kirsch's murder to make him a martyr and most likely organized the murder of Köves and al-Fadl to destroy the Palmarians' reputation.
 He had intended for Ávila to be arrested, his death having been an accident.
-He then self-deletes, leaving Langdon shaken.
+He then deletes his own program, leaving Langdon shaken.
 Despite this, Langdon returns to Sagrada Família, where he and others of multiple races and religions are united by hope for the future.